silentdiverchris/Archivist/README.md

 When files are encrypted it sets the last write time to that of the source file, and uses the last write times to determine which file is most recent.

 When Archivist runs it will encrypt any files that are not of the fom '\*.aes' if the unencrypted version has a later write time.
-It will optionally delete the unencrypted version if an encrypted version exists once it is sure the encryption happened successfully, dependign on configuration DeleteArchiveAfterEncryption.
+It will optionally delete the unencrypted version if an encrypted version exists once it is sure the encryption happened successfully, depending on configuration setting DeleteArchiveAfterEncryption.

 If it finds an unencrypted file with a write time the same as, or earlier than the encrypted version it will assume the file was manually unencrypted to view it, and just delete the file, retaining the encrypted one.
 To restate the previous paragraph, if the unencrypted file has a later last write time it will re-encrypt it, overwriting the previous encryption.